srinath-chakravarthy/ovito/doc/python/introduction/overview.rst

 ------------------------------------

 After the general object model has been described above, it is now time to give some code examples and demonstrate how we deal with these things in a script.
-Typically, we first would like to load a simulation file.
+Typically, we first like to load a simulation file.
 This is done using the :py:func:`ovito.io.import_file` function::

    >>> from ovito.io import *